zenml-io/zenml/docs/book/misc/debugging.md

 System information provides more context to your issue and also eliminates the need for anyone to ask when they're trying to help.
 This increases the chances of your question getting answered and saves time for everyone.

-### 2️⃣ What happened
+#### 2️⃣ What happened
 Tell us briefly:
 * What were you trying to achieve?
 * What did you expect to happen?
 * What actually happened?

-### 3️⃣ How to reproduce the error
+#### 3️⃣ How to reproduce the error
 Walk us through how to reproduce the same error you had step-by-step, whenever possible.
+Use the forms you prefer write it in text or record a video, whichever lets you get the issue at hand across to us!

-### 4️⃣ Relevant log output
+#### 4️⃣ Relevant log output
-Attach relevant log outputs to help us understand what happened under the hood.
+As a general rule of thumb, always attach relevant log outputs and the full error traceback to help us understand what happened under the hood.
+If the full error traceback does not fit into a text message, attach a file or use a service like [Pastebin](https://pastebin.com/)

+Along with the error traceback, we recommend to always share the output of the following commands:
+* `zenml status`
+* `zenml stack describe`

+When applicable, also attach logs of the orchestrator.
+For example, if you're using the Kubeflow orchestrator, include the logs of the pod that was running the step that failed.
-Usually, the default log you see in your terminal is sufficient.

-Sometimes, the default log output does not help to shed light on the issue.
-In this case, it's useful to provide additional logs.
+Usually, the default log you see in your terminal is sufficient, in the event the default log output does not then it's useful to provide additional logs.
 Additional logs are not shown by default, you'll have to toggle an environment variable for it.
 Read the next section to find out how.

-## 🔄 How to toggle `ZENML_LOGGING_VERBOSITY` environment variable to show additional logs
+## 🔄 Toggle `ZENML_LOGGING_VERBOSITY` environment variable to show additional logs

+### 🔷 When?
-In the event that the default log is not helpful, you can toggle the `ZENML_LOGGING_VERBOSITY` environment variable to change the type of logs shown.
+The default log is not helpful, ambiguous, or does not point you to the root of the issue.
+You can toggle the `ZENML_LOGGING_VERBOSITY` environment variable to change the type of logs shown.

+### 🎯 How?

-The default value is
+The default value of `ZENML_LOGGING_VERBOSITY` environment variable is:

 ```shell
 ZENML_LOGGING_VERBOSITY=INFO
 ```

 You can pick other values such as `WARN`, `ERROR`, `CRITICAL`, `DEBUG` to change what's shown in the logs.
 See [System Environment Variable](../guidelines/system-environmental-variables.md) for more information on other environment variables that affect the behavior of ZenML.

 Read more about how to set environment variables [here](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/).

-## 📜 How to see logs on the client and server
+## 📜 View client and server logs

+### 🔷 When?
+Facing a ZenML Server-related issue.

+### 🎯 How?
 To see the logs of the local ZenML Server deployment run:

 ```shell